madcampos/madcampos.github.io/src/content/blog/2023/06/web-components-basics.md

 The main reason is because it is native to the web, so we don't need to load extra libraries or frameworks to use them.

 They also bring the promise of dropping any new component in and just use it, without having to worry about build tools, compatibility or anything else.
-They are also easy to integrate with any framework you may be using because it is just an html element.
+They are also easy to integrate with any framework you may be using because it is just an HTML element.

 _I_ particularly like them because they are close enough to how the web platform works that you can understand them without having to learn new hard to grasp concepts.
 Yes, I'm looking at you [currying](https://en.wikipedia.org/wiki/Currying).